 Plant Native Species

-You can use a website like the Pollinator Partnership that provides a guide to the right plants for each area of the US if you are not sure what you should be choosing.
+You can use a website like the Pollinator Partnership to guide each US area’s right plants if you are unsure what you should be choosing.

 Invest in a Compost Heap

 Incorporating a into your garden can help you maintain the soil with little overall cost and is a simple way to reduce your carbon footprint.
 It means you don’t have to worry about going out to buy expensive and possibly harmful fertilizers or manufactured composts because you have your own.
 It gives you the chance to break down unwanted food and garden waste that would otherwise be thrown away.

 Avoid Harmful Pesticides

 It might seem like the right solution to use pesticides in your garden, but they can cause all sorts of harm not only to the local wildlife but also to the surrounding human population.
 Controlling an insect or vermin problem can be a tricky business, but there are plenty of non-invasive ways to do it if you take the time to look for the right solution.

 For instance, you can lure harmful creatures away with trap plants, the ones they prefer to feed on, by planting them nearby the ones you are trying to protect.
 If you have trouble with pests such as slugs in your wildlife garden, then attracting more animals such as hedgehogs and birds into the area can solve the problem.

 Being armed with more knowledge and doing your research is also a good way to make sure that you don’t make mistakes.
 There are plenty of beneficial insects in your garden that shouldn’t be harmed, and you can even buy some of these by mail order to protect different plants.

 Feed the Birds